-The goal of this tutorial is to set up a minimalistic server on our Raspberry Pi that will be fine-tuned to our needs and run headless – no peripherals whatsoever, just the Pi plugged to your router and power.
-We will go through every stage needed to accomplish that in the most user-friendly way I can guide you in.
-I will try to explain everything as we go, but some tutorial parts you will have to just accept in the interest of being newbie friendly.
-You can research on your own at later time.
-Most of administration work is googling stuff anyways, seriously.
+The goal of this tutorial is to set up a minimalistic Raspberry Pi server that will be fine-tuned to your needs and run headless – no peripherals whatsoever, just the Pi plugged to a router.
+I will walk you through every stage needed to accomplish that in a user-friendly way and try to explain everything as we go, but there might be a part that you will have to accept without much explanation in the interest of being newbie friendly.
+You can research those topics on your own at a later time.
+A lot of administration work is googling stuff anyways, seriously.
 It is good to know how to do it.

-With a proper internet connection like good bandwidth, static IP and a domain you will be able to ditch Gmail, Dropbox and a few other services almost completely.
+With a proper internet connection and a domain you will be able to ditch Gmail, Dropbox and a few other services almost completely.